-Ethiopia has acceded to ICCPR.
-In the Concluding observations upon the review of Sudan, the Human Rights Committee found that the death penalty for homosexual acts is incompatible with the ICCPR:
+The Human Rights Committee has also found that the death penalty for homosexual acts is incompatible with the ICCPR:

 "The imposition in the State party of the death penalty for offences which cannot be characterized as the most serious...as well as practices which should not be criminalised such as committing a third homosexual act and illicit sex, is incompatible with article 6 of the Covenant [...]
-The State party should ensure that the death penalty, if used at all, should be applicable only to the most serious crimes...and should be repealed for all other crimes."5;
+The State party should ensure that the death penalty, if used at all, should be applicable only to the most serious crimes...and should be repealed for all other crimes.";

-Also the UN Commission on Human Rights in 2005 in the Resolution on the death penalty found that the death penalty for homosexual acts is incompatible with human rights principles: "...ensure also that the notion of "most serious crimes" does not go beyond intentional crimes with lethal or extremely grave consequences and that the death penalty is not imposed for non-violent acts such as...sexual relations between consenting adults...6"
+Also the UN Commission on Human Rights in 2005 in the Resolution on the death penalty found that the death penalty for homosexual acts is incompatible with human rights principles: "...ensure also that the notion of "most serious crimes" does not go beyond intentional crimes with lethal or extremely grave consequences and that the death penalty is not imposed for non-violent acts such as...sexual relations between consenting adults..."
+The UN General Assembly has affirmed these principles, and called for a global moratorium on the death